 - Bell Rock Trailhead North, closer to Sedona.

 - Bell Rock Trailhead South, closer to the Village of Oak Creek.

 Each has a small parking area and is accessible from Highway 179.
 The northern trailhead and parking lot can be found by searching for Courthouse Vista on Google Maps.

-For the shortest walk with direct access to Bell Rock, pull into the Courthouse Vista parking lot; the Bell Rock Access Trail will get you there.
+Pull into the Courthouse Vista parking lot for the shortest walk with direct access to Bell Rock; the Bell Rock Access Trail will get you there.

 Unless you arrive early in the morning, you're taking your chances on getting a parking spot.

 The spaces are often full; however, as some visitors only stop for a quick photo (not a hike), the turnover can be higher here than at other lots.